magomimmo/modern-cljs/doc/tutorial-09.md

 things needed to manage an ajax request.

 This is not not enough.
-To be able to parse the request received from an ajax client we also need to enrich the handler with some standard compojure middleware for web sites: the [`site`] wrapper:
+To be able to parse the request received from an ajax client we also need to enrich the handler with the [`site`][41] middleware which adds some standard features to the received request map:

 Here is the complete `remotes.clj` source file.